 The problem is, our wounded race could not begin to attempt such a task.
 So the Father sent His Eternal Word to become man and accomplish the task in our place, to substitute for us.
 For the immortal, infinite God to empty himself and unite himself to a limited, vulnerable human nature was already a feat of unimaginable love and humility.
 But for redemption to be complete, the hero would have to withstand the greatest fury that hell and fallen humanity could hurl against him–the cross.

 Surely, after the crowds he had healed and fed cried “Crucify him!” and his own apostles fled, Jesus would realize it wasn’t worth it.
 Surely he would curse the ingrates and use his divine power to free himself as many suggested in their taunts.
 But no. His was love to the end, love to the max (John 13:1).
-His death was the clear and undeniable manifestation of the triumph of obedience over disobedience, love over selfishness, humility over pride.
+His death was the clear and undeniable manifestation of the victory of obedience over disobedience, love over selfishness, humility over pride.

 Good Friday was the D-Day of the human race.
 Since Pentecost, the power of Christ’s obedient, humble, unstoppable love has been made available to all who are willing to share it, producing martyrs and saints in every generation, down to the Maximilian Kolbe’s and Mother Teresa’s of our own era.

 So the cross is not only victorious, it is fruitful.
 It bore the fruit of salvation in the loving act of Christ but has kept bearing new fruit throughout the ages.
 That’s why, if you go to the Church of San Clemente in Rome, you’ll see one of the most stunning mosaics in the Eternal City.
 The ancient instrument of subjection and death, wrapped with verdant vines supporting fruit of every shape and size, the triumphant cross become the tree of life.

-This post focuses on Good Friday, crucifixion, and the victory of the cross.
+This post focuses on Good Friday, crucifixion, and the triumph and victory of the cross.
 It reflects on the reading of the Passion on Good Friday.
 It is also appropriate as a meditation on the Feast of the Exaltation of the Holy Cross on September 14.